Intybyte/Cannons/FEATURES.md

 - RNG Optimization (Original created a random number generator every time it needed to be used, now each object has its own Random)
 - Distance optimization by using `Location#distanceSquared()` over `Location#distance` when possible
 - Aiming shot simulation Optimization
-- Simulating aim is less resource expensive (after testing, this feature requires about 50% less CPU usage)
 - `CannonAPI#getCannon` should now not create massive lag when there are a lot of designs, and is way faster (some owners stated it was up to x6 faster)
 - `/cannons claim` and commands executed in a radius won't deadlock your server anymore, and it is executed on a separate thread